Rio reports first coronavirus deaths as Brazil closes land borders

 By Pedro Fonseca

-RIO DE JANEIRO, March 19 (Reuters) - Brazil's tourist mecca of Rio de Janeiro reported its first two coronavirus deaths on Thursday, bringing the country's toll to six, as Latin America's largest nation closed more borders to foreign visitors.
+RIO DE JANEIRO, March 19 (Reuters) - Brazil's tourist hotspot Rio de Janeiro reported its first two coronavirus deaths on Thursday, bringing the country's toll to six, as Latin America's largest nation closed more borders to visitors and the foreign minister waded into a diplomatic spat with China.

 The state government said the two deaths were a 63-year-old diabetic woman in the hilly interior of Rio de Janeiro state and a 69-year-old man, also diabetic, in the city of Niteroi.

+Araujo also said Eduardo's comments did not reflect the government's position.
+Eduardo later tweeted that he had not intended to offend the Chinese people.

+Responding to the deaths in Rio, state Governor Wilson Witzel urged people to stay indoors and to avoid gyms and beaches.

-Brazil had reported 428 confirmed cases of the virus as of Wednesday evening, more than doubling in three days.
+Brazil had reported 428 confirmed cases of the coronavirus as of Wednesday evening, more than doubling in three days.

-Responding to the latest deaths, Rio Governor Wilson Witzel urged people to stay indoors and to avoid gyms and beaches.
+Brazil's financial markets were calmer on Thursday after the U.S. Federal Reserve opened up a dollar swap facility of up to $60 billion with Brazil's central bank, which itself intervened in the currency market to support the real.

-Brazil's benchmark Bovespa index slipped as much as 7% to a nearly three-year low before paring losses as U.S. markets recovered on pledges of economic stimulus from Washington.
+Brazil's benchmark Bovespa index slipped as much as 7% to a nearly three-year low before rebounding into positive territory.

 The rapid spread of the virus represents a major threat for the far-right populist Bolsonaro, who was already struggling to resuscitate the country's weak economy.